animeshjajoo/DiceGames/README.md

 Testing: We initially began by writing the code without employing a test-driven approach.
 Instead, we opted for a user-testing approach, testing the app with some of our friends to identify bugs and collect feedback.
 We developed our logic using a basic UI, tested the app, addressed the identified bugs, and iteratively repeated this process until our app functioned flawlessly across all conditions.

+### Accessibility
+-To ensure accessibility in our Android app, we utilized Espresso for testing.
+We've added 7 instrumented test cases.

 Pair Programming: 4/5 </br>
 Assignment Difficulty: 8/10 </br>